-The program provides foundation courses in history and systems of psychology (CPY679) as well as domain specific courses on the different psychological bases of behavior: affective, biological, cognitive, developmental, and social.
+The program provides foundation courses in History and Systems of Psychology (CPY 679) as well as domain specific courses on the different psychological bases of behavior: affective, biological, cognitive, developmental, and social.
 These topics are also integral components of advanced professional course work and experiences.
-Students must complete at least one 3-hour course in each of these core areas of psychology:
+Students must complete at least one 3-credit hour course in each of these core areas of psychology (see note about biological aspects of behavior):

-Core Area Courses Offered Affective Aspects of Behavior CPY691 Advanced Aspects of Cognitive and Affective Psychology CPY653 Neuropsychology Biological Aspects of Behavior CPY654 Biobases of Behavior CED591 Psychopharmacology for Mental Health Professionals CPY691 Advanced Aspects of Cognitive and Affective Psychology Cognitive Aspects of Behavior LSE540 Theoretical Views of Learning in the Learning Sciences CDE591 Seminar: Cognitive Perspectives on Learning & Development Developmental Aspects of Behavior CED529 Lifespan Human Development Social Aspects of Behavior CPY676 Social Bases of Behavior
+Core Area Courses Offered Affective Aspects of Behavior CPY 691 Advanced Aspects of Cognitive and Affective Psychology CPY 653 Neuropsychology Biological Aspects of Behavior CPY 654 Biobases of Behavior CED 591 Psychopharmacology for Mental Health Professionals Cognitive Aspects of Behavior CPY 691 Advanced Aspects of Cognitive and Affective Psychology LSE 540 Theoretical Views of Learning in the Learning Sciences CDE 591 Seminar: Cognitive Perspectives on Learning & Development Developmental Aspects of Behavior CED 529 Lifespan Human Development Social Aspects of Behavior CPY 676 Social Bases of Behavior

-^{}CPY691: Advanced Aspects of Cognitive and Affective Psychology meets the requirement of the Advanced Integrative Knowledge of Basic Discipline-Specific Content Areas, required by the CoA C-7D, Category 3.
+^{}CPY 691: Advanced Aspects of Cognitive and Affective Psychology meets the requirement of the Advanced Integrative Knowledge of Basic Discipline-Specific Content Areas, required by the CoA C-7D, Category 3.